Yuxin-Tao/yuxin-tao.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a fourth-year Ph.D. student at [Center for Statistical Science](http://www.stat.tsinghua.edu.cn), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
+I am a fourth-year Ph.D. student at the [Center for Statistical Science](http://www.stat.tsinghua.edu.cn), [Tsinghua University](https://www.tsinghua.edu.cn/en/).
 I am fortunate to be advised by Professor [Dong Li](http://www.stat.tsinghua.edu.cn/teachers/李东/).
 Currently, I am visiting the [Department of Statistics](https://statistics.fas.harvard.edu/home) at Harvard University for one year, and I am fortunate to be mentored by Professor [Zheng (Tracy) Ke](http://zke.fas.harvard.edu/index.html).

 My research interests lie in the field of financial econometrics, non-linear time series modeling, network analysis and topic modeling.
 Besides, I have a broad interest in exploring the interactions of statistics with various disciplines, and considering ways in which statisticians can better contribute to the wider scientific community.